kinseyzaire/galvanize-tip-calculator-intro-to-js/README.md

 - Check your work visually.
 Does it match the wireframe?
 - Is your HTML valid according to https://validator.w3.org/nu/ ?
-  - Use the "text input" option and paste your HTML
   - If not, fix any errors and revalidate
 - Are you using inline styles or style elements to center the fields?
   - If so, move any `style` attributes or `center` tags to the linked css file